OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 *Tampering Defenses* are programmatic functions that prevent, or react to, actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator.
 They can be further categorized into two modi operandi:

 1. Preventive: Functions that aim to prevent likely actions of the reverse engineer.
-As an example, an app may an operating system API to prevent debuggers from attaching to the process.
+As an example, an app may use an operating system API to prevent debuggers from attaching to the process.

 2. Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way if a debugger is detected.